Invasions of the British Isles: The Rough Wooing

 In 1542 the infant Mary, Queen of Scots, acceded to the Scottish throne.
-Henry VIII of England sought a dynastic marriage between Mary and his son Edward.
+Henry VIII sought a dynastic marriage between Mary and his son Edward.
 An initial proposal was agreed, but due to internal divisions between pro-France and pro-English factions, the Scots rescinded the agreement.
 War broke out and the English army sacked Edinburgh in May 1544.
 The battle of Ancrum Moor the following year led to the English withdrawal.
 After Henry's death and the installation of Protector Somerset, the English returned, defeating the Scots at the battle of Pinkie in September 1547.
 They established a base at Haddington and put much of southern Scotland under military rule.

 In response, the Scots requested aid from the French, and French troops arrived at Leith in 1548.
 The Treaty of Norham ended hostilities in 1551, although the French remained until the Siege of Leith in 1560, when they were ejected by combined Protestant Scottish and English forces.
 This latter period of the conflict is sometimes referred to as a proxy war, fought by Scottish factions on behalf of France and England.